TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         The list command always operates on a set of VMs which is limited by a filter.
 By default the filter is empty so all VMs are listed.
-You add filters by specifying key=value pairs on the cmdline.
+You add filters by specifying key=value pairs on the command line.
 You can also match filters by regular expression by using key=~value and making value be a regular expression.
 You can add as many filters as you want and only VMs that match all the filter parameters will be shown.